samhorsfield96/ggCaller_manuscript/README.md

 ## Gene end comparison
 Fasta, alignment and summary files from previous analysis are available in ```data/gene_end_comparison```.

-For a chosen dataset, run Prokka, Panaroo and ggCaller using the parameters in the previous section "Gene identification and pangenome analysis".
+For a chosen dataset, run Prokka, Panaroo and ggCaller using the parameters in [Gene identification and pangenome analysis](###Gene identification and pangenome analysis).

 For panaroo, generate a prokka mapping file out a given gene whilst in a directory containing all prokka gffs
 ```grep "<target> *.gff > prokkamap.txt ```